Riznyk01/simple-weather-tg-bot/README.md

 sudo docker ps
 ```
 ## Bot Commands
-/start: Sends a welcome message and instructions to the user.
+/start: sends a welcome message and instructions to the user.
-/help: Provides information on how to use the bot.
+/help: provides information on how to use the bot.
+/metric: set metric units
+/nonmetric: set non-metric units

 ## Pricing Information
 Information about pricing, available plans, and limitations of the free API package can be found [here](https://openweathermap.org/price).